 Information related to the "Talk With Your Doctor" initiative of the Tips From Former Smokers media campaign.

 Coding & Payment

-The most recent coding and reimbursement recommendations to help your practice get reimbursement for services related to counseling for tobacco use and exposure to SHS.
+The most recent coding and payment recommendations to help your practice get reimbursement for services related to counseling for tobacco use and exposure to SHS.

 Training and CME Courses

 Discover opportunities for tobacco-related training offered by the American Academy of Pediatrics and other organizations.
 Some trainings offer CME credits.